Pupils

 https://resources.careersandenterprise.co.uk/all-resources-all-one-place?filter=21&page=1

-The Baker Clause mandates schools and colleges to give training providers the opportunity to talk to students of certain ages about technical qualifications and apprenticeships.
+The Provider Access Legislation requires schools and colleges to provide opportunities for a range of training providers to speak to pupils about approved technical qualifications and apprenticeships.

 Hodge Hill Girls School